How to Be a Good Tourist: Practicing Responsible Travel in Madrid

 The Almudena Cathedral as seen from the Royal Palace.
 Photo credit: Erica Zhao

 Everyone loves to return home with a little memento for themselves or their loved ones after a wonderful trip.
 But before you add more stuff to your already about-to-burst hand luggage, ask yourself where it came from.
 Is it a cheap import or a genuine local product?
 Try to avoid the shops that are flooded with the same type of ubiquitous souvenirs you can find anywhere in the world.
-Purchasing local souvenirs instead is a great way to support local craftspeople when you buy in the right places.
+Purchasing Madrid-made local gifts instead is a great way to support local craftspeople when you buy in the right places.
 Suss out the specialty shops selling olive oil and wine, pottery or leather goods.

 Close up of a person holding a small black tray with 4 different cheeses